 Skyling: Garden Defense is a solid smaller game which was lovely to play and featured well done levels.
 The puzzles presented a decent challenge and there was a fair amount of them within the game to provide a decent experience.
 For those that want a nice little game to play every once and awhile or just burn through then this is definitely perfect.
 I quite enjoyed the title and felt it was a nice game with enough challenge to make it a worthwhile experience for all ages to enjoy.

-Review Done on Skyling: Garden Defense for Xbox One
+Skyling: Garden Defense Review on Xbox One

 Review Code Provided by Mighty Studios